Horizon Scanner

 The ICO will continue to monitor the evolution of live facial recognition technology to ensure its use remains lawful, necessary, for a legitimate interest, and proportionate – the threshold for collecting personal information in the form of facial image data.

 In the meantime, organisations looking to implement these technologies – including developers as a means to tackle employee compliance, crime and security – should consider data protection and privacy issues upfront at the design stage and throughout the lifecycle of the system, to ensure that the high threshold is met.
 The ICO has stated that each new application will be considered on its own merits, balancing the privacy rights of individuals with the benefits of preventing crime.
+However, it has made clear, with recent publications that people must trust that their data is protected.

 The EU’s Data Act entered into force on 11 January 2024 and will become enforceable by mid-2025.
 It requires affected entities to make personal and non-personal data accessible to other parties for repurposing.
 Affected entities include i) manufacturers of physical connected products which collect or generate data concerning their use, where such products are placed on the market in the EU, ii) suppliers of related digital services and software in the EU, iii) data holders which make data available to data recipients in the EU; and iv) providers of data processing services in the EU.